Infrared saunas help with:

 A 30-minute infrared sauna session can burn somewhere between 300–800 calories

-Starting August 24, 2022 Dr. Laura will be located at 6386 Pucker St and it is located on a quiet country road.
-It is a gray cape cod with a covered porch, the second house on the right, coming from Sliker Hill Rd.
+Our Conesus Office is located at 6386 Pucker St., which is a gray cape cod with a covered porch.
+It is on a country road and is the second house on the right coming from Sliker Hill Rd.